oriolcervello/ncl_jack_fortran-for-Python/README.md

 ## Compilation

-The library has been compiled for Python usage with 64-bit OS, with the following comand:
+The library has been compiled for Python usage with Ubuntu 18.04.3 LTS 64-bit OS, with the following comand:

 ```
 f2py3.6 -c -m ncl_jack_fortran ncl_jack_fortran.f